Gruber Prize in Cosmology

 The Gruber Prize in Cosmology, established in 2000, is one of three prestigious international awards worth US$500,000 awarded by the Gruber Foundation, a non-profit organization based at Yale University in New Haven, Connecticut.

 Since 2001, the Gruber Prize in Cosmology has been co-sponsored by the International Astronomical Union.

 Recipients are selected by a panel from nominations that are received from around the world.

 The Gruber Foundation Cosmology Prize honors a leading cosmologist, astronomer, astrophysicist or scientific philosopher for theoretical, analytical or conceptual discoveries leading to fundamental advances in the field.
+The Foundation also award prizes in genetics and neuroscience.